Male surfer inside a wave curl with buildings on shore in the background.

 1. Malibu, California

-Catch a wave and a sunset in one of Southern California’s most iconic towns
+Catching waves and sunsets in one of SoCal’s most iconic towns

-Just 45 minutes outside of Los Angeles, Malibu is as much a spot for the rich and famous as for local surfers looking to enjoy some of the most beautiful coastline California has to offer.
+Just 45 minutes outside of Los Angeles, Malibu is as much a spot for the rich and famous as for local surfers.
+If you’re looking to enjoy some of the most beautiful coastline California has to offer, this is the place.
 Named the first World Surfing Reserve, Malibu’s Surfrider Beach has long, consistent waves that have drawn surfers for decades, and the crystal-clear waters at Zuma Beach are where the locals head to avoid peak-season crowds.

-After a day on the waves, grab one of the famed ahi tuna burgers from local favourite Malibu Seafood and head back to the beach to catch a golden sunset.
+After a day on the waves, grab one of the famed ahi tuna burgers from local favorite Malibu Seafood and head back to the beach to catch a golden sunset.

 Explore Malibu Hotels